This information is for you if you are considering treatment for symptoms of the menopause.

 - Treatment options for the symptoms of the menopause include lifestyle changes, hormone replacement therapy (HRT) and alternative therapies.

-Menopause can occur earlier in some women.
-If it occurs before the age of 40 years, it is known as premature menopause or premature ovarian insufficiency.
+Menopause can happen earlier in some women.
+If it starts before the age of 40 years, it is known as premature menopause or premature ovarian insufficiency.

-The time before your last period, when your estrogen levels are falling, is called the perimenopause.
+The time around your menopause, when your estrogen levels are falling, is called the perimenopause.
 This can last from a few months to several years.
 Around half of all women notice physical and/or emotional symptoms during this time.

 The most common symptoms are: